camunda/camunda-docs-manual/content/reference/dmn11/decision-table/index.md

 attribute on the `decision` element.

 Each decision should have an unique id when it is [deployed] to the Camunda BPM platform.
-The engine use the id as the decision key of the deployed `DecisionDefinition`.
+The engine uses the id as the decision key of the deployed `DecisionDefinition`.

 ```xml